ajaykumarkushwaha/Zomato-Data-Analysis-Using-Python/README.md

 ->Which types of restaurants are the most favored by the general public?

->What price range is preferred by couples for their dinner at restaurants?
+->What price range is preferred by couples for their dinner at restaurants?